magento/devdocs/src/live-search/install.md

    You should be able to add facets after `cron` runs the product and attribute feeds and exports attribute metadata to Live Search services.

 1. Wait at least an hour for the data to be indexed and synchronized.
-Then, use the [GraphQL playground]({{ page.baseurl }}/live-search/graphql-support.html) with an empty search phrase (the default query) to verify the following:
+Then, use the [GraphQL playground]({{ page.baseurl }}/live-search/graphql-support.html) with the default query to verify the following:

    -  The product count returned is close to what you expect for the store view
    -  Facet(s) are returned